19 Best Things to Do in Fairbanks, Alaska: What to See, Where to Stay and Where to Eat

 This post may contain affiliate links which means I will get a commission if you make a purchase at no additional cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 Please read my disclosure for details.

-Fairbanks offers a perfect combination of arctic wildlife and the interesting history of Alaska’s natives, settlers, and its gold rush heydays.
+Fairbanks offers a perfect combination of arctic wildlife and the interesting history of Alaska natives, settlers, and its gold rush heydays.

-My goal is to help you make the most of your stay with interesting things to do in Fairbanks, Alaska.
-And when you’re done reading this article, check out my ultimate Alaska packing list (perfect for solo travelers and cruises) for your Alaska travel essentials that many people wished they read.
+When youโre done reading this article, check out my ultimate Alaska packing list (perfect for solo travelers and cruises) for your Alaska travel essentials, which many people wish they had read.

 Best Things to Do in Fairbanks